Rachel-Freeland/reading-notes/Code301-Notes/Reading_2.md

 1. Based off the diagram, what happens first, the 'render' or the 'componentDidMount'?

+    - First would be the render and then, the componentDidMount

 2. What is the very first thing to happen in the lifecycle of React?

+    - The `constructor()` is called

-3. Put the following things in the ofer that they happen: `componentDidMount`, `render`, `constructor`, `componentWillUnmount`, `React Updates`
+3. Put the following things in the order that they happen: `componentDidMount`, `render`, `constructor`, `componentWillUnmount`, `React Updates`

+    1. constructor
+    2. render
+    3. componentDidMount
+    4. React updates
+    5. componentWillUnmount

-4. What does componentDidMouont do?
+4. What does componentDidMount do?

+    - It loads anything that needs to use a network request and/or it initializes the DOM

 ## Questions about React State vs Props